-This information will help you, if you’re thinking about downsizing your home in or around Javea, on the Costa Blanca in Spain.
+Here is information to help you if thinking about downsizing your home in Javea or its surrounding towns, on the Costa Blanca in Spain.

 Procedure of downsizing